 I am a mediator and arbitrator in Texas doing business as Adam L Pomerantz Mediation & Arbitration.
-I specialize in mediating divorces with and without children, but I also mediate civil and commercial cases, employment law cases and personal injury cases.
+I mediate divorces with and without children, civil and commercial cases, employment law cases and personal injury cases.
 I arbitrate civil and commercial cases, insurance cases and other business disputes.

 I am also an appointed arbitrator for the Texas Comptroller, arbitrating tax appraisal protests in all counties and an appointed arbitrator for the Texas Department of Insurance, arbitrating billing disputes between out-of-network providers and health care plans.